113ll3/Ibmclouddocscli/reference/ibmcloud/cli_resource_group.md

 <strong>Command options</strong>:
 <dl>
   <dt>--tag-names(required)</dt>
-  <dd>Comma separated list of tag names</dd>
+  <dd>Comma-separated list of tag names</dd>
   <dt>--resource-name</dt>
-  <dd>The name of the resource to which the tags should be attached.
+  <dd>The name of the resource to which the tags are to be attached.
 This option cannot be used with classic infrastructure resources.</dd>
   <dt>--resource-id</dt>
   <dd>The CRN of the resource to which the tags are going to be attached; for classic infrastructure resources, it is the ID of the resource.
-You can obtain the CRN or the ID of the resource using `ibmcloud resource search` command.</dd>
+You can obtain the CRN or the ID of the resource by using the `ibmcloud resource search` command.</dd>
   <dt>--resource-type</dt>
-  <dd>The resource type of the classic infrastructure resource to which the tags are going to be attached; this parameter is required if attaching a tag to a classic infrastructure resource. ossible values for --resource-type are: SoftLayer_Virtual_DedicatedHost, SoftLayer_Hardware, SoftLayer_Network_Application_Delivery_Controller, SoftLayer_Network_Subnet_IpAddress, SoftLayer_Network_Vlan, SoftLayer_Network_Vlan_Firewall and SoftLayer_Virtual_Guest. </dd>
+  <dd>The resource type of the classic infrastructure resource to which the tags are going to be attached.
+This parameter is required if you are attaching a tag to a classic infrastructure resource.
+Possible values for --resource-type are: SoftLayer_Virtual_DedicatedHost, SoftLayer_Hardware, SoftLayer_Network_Application_Delivery_Controller, SoftLayer_Network_Subnet_IpAddress, SoftLayer_Network_Vlan, SoftLayer_Network_Vlan_Firewall and SoftLayer_Virtual_Guest. </dd>
 </dl>

 <strong>Examples</strong>: